Skip to main content

 This is why:

-• 100 containers from the same image share the base layers (massive space savings)
+• 100 containers from the same image share the base layers — massive space savings; you do not have 100 copies of Ubuntu on disk

-• Container startup is instant (no copying, just layer on top)
+• Container startup is instant — no copying the entire filesystem, just adding an empty writable layer on top

 Storage Drivers